goostengine/goost-docs/development/general_principles.rst

 don't look too far into the future either, because that's not designing for the future - that's just anxious thinking.

+Mindfulness is not speculation.
+Always think about possible consequences in relation to current state of art.

 Scope of features being developed
 ---------------------------------